To access the Surveys list page, where you can create and manage your surveys:

 Creating a survey is a multi-step process; let's walk through each step.

-Enter a name in the Create New Survey field and click Go.
-If there's more than one folder, select which folder to add the survey to, and then click Go.
+Specify a name in the Create New Survey field and click Go.
+If there are multiple folders, select which folder to add the survey to, and then click Go.

-On the next page, you'll be prompted to select a survey template.
+On the next page, you're prompted to select a survey template.
 Here, you can choose an existing template or create a new one.
 Click Select to use a template or Preview to view it in a pop-up without navigating away from the page.